TheRandomLabs/Scoop-Bucket/README.md

 * This blocks advertisements for the latest version of Spotify.
 * BlockTheSpot depends on `spotify-latest` and should thus be installed locally.
-* This is not an executable program. `spotify-latest` will be patched automatically every time this package is installed or updated.
+* This is not an executable program. `spotify-latest` will be patched automatically every time this package or any of the Spicetify packaages are installed or updated.
+* If BlockTheSpot is ever reset, `blockthespot` can be run to reapply it.
+This usually happens after running Spicetify commands, and running `spicetify-apply` rather than `spicetify apply` ensures that BlockTheSpot is enabled if it is installed.

 ### Corsair iCUE